How To Tell if Someone Muted you on Twitter [November 2019]

 To unmute someone, you just need to visit their profile again and select the speaker icon to unmute them.
 The app sometimes differs and offers an option that says ‘You have muted Tweets from this account.’
 Select Unmute if you see that.

-Muting someone on Twitter isn’t just about quieting the over-sharers or the difficult relatives.
+Muting someone on Twitter isn’t just about quieting the over-sharers or giving yourself space from difficult relatives.
 Sure, that is its primary objective, but it is also useful if you manage social media accounts for work or as a profession.
 I used to do both of those and I would use the mute function a lot.

 Muting individual Twitter users is handy both personally and professionally.
 Personally, you get to avoid their Tweets while remaining connected.
-This avoids some of that awkwardness that comes with blocking or unfriending someone who will probably want to know why.
-Professionally, it means you can clean up a commercial Twitter feed, filter out the marketing, spam, and trolls, and keep your timeline free and clear.
+This avoids some of that awkwardness that comes with blocking or unfriending someone who will probably want to know why or find some new and exciting way to harass you.
+Professionally, it means you can clean up a commercial Twitter feed, filter out the marketing, spam, bots, and trolls, and keep your timeline free and clear.

-It also means you can maintain and grow your follower count without having to put up with their Tweets.
-While someone’s follower count is still seen as a metric for popularity, businesses and organizations have to keep it as high as possible.
+It also means you can maintain and grow your follower count without having to actually give much thought to their Tweets.
+While someone’s personal follower count is still seen as a metric for popularity, businesses and organizations have to keep it as high as possible to gain validity and recognition for the business or group they’re supporting.
 Muting keeps the numbers but cleans out the feed.

-Whether you’re muting organizations during election season or just trying to mute brands who spam you with too much information, muting organizations online is a great option.
-If you’re finding a lot of spam in your feed, muting the account that sent it really works.
+Whether you’re muting organizations during election season or just trying to mute brands who spam you with too much information, muting organizations online is a great option to clear out some of the clutter in your feed.
+If you’re finding a lot of spam, muting the account that sent it really works.
+You might find yourself taking a few moments to go on a muting spree.
+Thankfully, the process is so simple, you can get a lot of spam muted in just a little time!

 Do you know any way to tell if someone muted you on Twitter?
 Tell us below if you do!